 So what can you do to make box cake better?
 Well, that’s what this post is all about!
 I’ve got a few super easy ways to take your box cake to the next level…no one has to know it isn’t totally homemade. 😉

 What to do to make box cake better

 These 5 simple tips will make your semi-homemade cake taste 100% homemade!

 - Add more fat than what’s listed on the box.
 More fat = richer cake.
 Today, we’re using a combination of butter and sour cream.

 - Use milk instead of water.
 Milk has more fat and flavor than water, which makes for a moister and more flavorful cake!

-- Add an extra egg.
+- Add extra egg(s).
 Creates a richer cake.

 - Use butter instead of oil.
 While oil adds more moisture, butter adds way more flavor.

 - Add additional flavorings.
 Bye-bye bland cake!
 Today’s combination of pudding mix, vanilla extract, and salt all take this cake to the next level!

 - Bonus Tip: Use a good frosting.
 This cake is semi-homemade, giving you more time to make your own frosting!
 My super quick and easy vanilla frosting is perfect!
 You can use store-bought, but I find it really oily tasting.